elasticio/elasticio.github.io/content/_components/msdynamics-crm/legacy-behavior.md

 The updateField for Details (or Lines) will be used only if the parent document is being updated.
 This was done for performance reasons, it prevents unnecessary extra requests.

 The component will modify the 'Description' field from the message input, it will add:
-- parent document name => so the right detail from the right document is found
+- parent document name => so the right detail from the right document is found.
-- product description => frequently this is mapped as the product number
+- product description => frequently this is mapped as the product number.
 - description